Mikroplastik und seine Auswirkungen auf Mensch und Umwelt: Wie gefährlich die Kunststoff-Teilchen für uns wirklich sind

 • Polystyrene (PS)

-• Polyurethane (PUR)
+• Polyurethanes (PUR)

-• siloxanes
+• Siloxanes

-• silsesquioxanes
+• Silsesquioxane

 How can I use less plastic in everyday life?

-Fortunately, when it comes to cosmetics and care products, there are already some alternatives in your favorite drugstore.
-Natural cosmetics almost exclusively do without microplastics and usually even advertise with them.
-If in doubt, a look at the label or a scan with the app will of course help.
-Alternatively, you can also make many products such as toothpaste, peelings and detergent at home yourself, the Internet has some recipes ready for this.
+Fortunately, there are already some alternatives for cosmetics and care products in your favorite drugstore.
+Natural cosmetics do almost exclusively without microplastics and usually even obviously advertise it.
+In case of doubt, a look at the label or a scan with the app can help.
+Alternatively, you can also make many products such as toothpaste, scrubs and detergents yourself at home; the Internet has a number of recipes for this.

 How dangerous is microplastic really for humans?